-Maximilian armour was a style of plate armour which became popular during the 16th century.
+Maximilian armour was a style of plate armour which became popular during the 16th century just after the medieval period.
 At the time, a number of German cities were the major centres of plate armour manufacturing and it was from these centres of production that the Maximilian style of armour spread to other parts of Europe as well.

 A notable aspect of the Maximilian armour was that it attempted to combine the aesthetic outlook of regular dress with the military efficiency of solid plate armour.

 The Maximilian armour reportedly took its name from Emperor Maximilian I for whom the earliest body of such armour was made.

 Alternatively, other historical sources suggest that this specific style of armour derived its name from Maximilian II who was the last notable person to have commissioned the construction of such armour.

 In the 15th century, Italy and Germany emerged as the two major centres of plate-armour making.
 The German-style of armour-making focused more on the durability of armour while the Italian style incorporated different aesthetic embellishments.

 By the beginning of the 16th century, armour styles incorporating both German and Italian elements had started coming into being full plate Maximilian armour.